Questions on this page

 As a coach do I have to restrict indoor fencing lessons to 30min?

-What do I do in the event of a changes to local tier levels/restrictions?
+What do I do in the event of changes to restrictions?

-Where changes to tiers/restrictions are announced COVID-19 Officers are required to review the government guidance and any associated BF guidance and update their risk assessments before engaging in any activity.
+Where changes to restrictions are announced COVID-19 Officers are required to review the government guidance and any associated Home Nation/BF guidance and update their risk assessments before engaging in any activity.

 In updating the risk assessment, the priority of the guidelines is as follows:

-If I am working in a school (with U18s) do I need to restrict sessions to groups of 15?
+If I am working in a school (with U18s) do I need to restrict sessions to groups of certain sizes?

-If you are delivering to pupils in a school (either in curriculum or as part of an after school club only for pupils of that school) then coaches have the flexibility to agree with the school an increase in the size of the group, based on the size of the venue and the current ‘bubbling’ practices of the school.
-Other than when two people are fencing (attempting to hit each other with swords, lessons included) all participants in the session must observe 2m social distancing.
-Coaches are still advised to run adapted sessions that minimise transmission risk – and therefore splitting the participants up into smaller groups (eg groups of 6-8) for the fencing element of the session should be considered.
+If you are delivering to pupils in a school (either in curriculum or as part of an after school club only for pupils of that school) then coaches should agree with the school the size of the group.
+This might be based on the size of the venue and any current ‘bubbling’ practices of the school.

 The exemptions for Elite athletes exist to allow National Governing Bodies (NGBs) to continue delivering elite training programmes (eg World Class Programmes) usually at elite training centres to support athletes on a path to the Olympics.
-BF does not currently have such an elite training programme in place.
+Prior to COVID, BF did not have such an elite training programme in place, however with the support of UK Sport, BF was able to support a small number of athletes in preparing for Olympic (Tokyo) qualification.
 The government guidance sets out details on the responsibilities of NGBs that wish to make use of these exemptions.

 If you have any other questions that aren’t on this list please fill out the form here and we will come back to you.